tommi-vsalo/BlueTeamLab/docs/dev/project-documentation/Ansible-WinRm-setup.md

 ansible_password=l48r4
 ```
 (the username and password is the one for the windows computer)

-I already added the windows client already but i am expecting a errror message when running becouse i have not yet configured WinRm for the client (done exactly the same way as for server)
+I already added the windows client to the configuration file but i am expecting a errror message when running it.
+I have not yet configured WinRm for the client (done exactly the same way as for server)

 Now when running the command ```ansible -i hosts.ini windows -m ansible.windows_ping```

 i get the following message
 ![screenshot](https://haagahelia-my.sharepoint.com/:i:/r/personal/bhi015_myy_haaga-helia_fi/Documents/bhi015.github.io/Screenshot%202026-03-15%20164729.png?csf=1&web=1&e=2w3Rdq)

 This is what we wanted and now we have: